Here are VMware interview questions and answers for freshers as well as experienced candidates to get their dream job.

 - VMWare infrastructure client, it enables the client to communicate with user’s applications that are running on VMware

 - Web-browser is used to access the virtual machines

 - The license server is used to prepare a server which provides licensing to the applications

 - Database servers are availed to maintain a database

 9) Explain vCloud Suite

 vCloud Suite combines with multiple VMware components to give a complete set of cloud infrastructure capabilities in a single package, including virtualization, software-defined datacenter services, disaster recovery, application management, etc.

-10) Mention what are the storage and availability in vCloud Suite?
+10) What are the storage and availability in vCloud Suite?

-The storage and availability in vCloud Suite includes
+The storage and availability in vCloud Computing Suite includes

 - Storage DRS: It place and load balance virtual machines based on storage capacity and I/O latency